 Timings: 8 AM – 4 PM

-The museum is housed in a 19th Century Palestinian building consisting of three rooms.
+The museum is housed in the 19th Century Palestinian building consisting of three rooms.
 It has a collection of cultural and historical items on display and a gift shop attached.
 One can learn about the life and history of the Palestinians.
-There is a embroidery centre located on the top floor of the building where one can buy hand embroidered products.
+There is an embroidery center located on the top floor of the building where one can buy hand embroidered products.
+Apart from the embroidery section, the Bethlehem Museum exhibits ancient stone objects, photographs and paintings from the 18th – 19th Century, traditional Byzatine icons, mother of pearl art objects, olive wood carvings, and Roman aquduct remains.

 Location: Star Street, Bethlehem